On-board communication services

-Minimum requirements to access OnAir: a supported web browser and a laptop with 802.11 wireless functionality (Wi-Fi).
-If the aircraft is equipped with a wired network, you will need an Ethernet-RJ45 cable to access the device.
+Minimum requirements for OnAir services: supported web browser and laptop with 802.11 (Wi-Fi) wireless capability.
+If the aircraft is equipped with a wired network, you will need an RJ45 Ethernet cable to connect your device.

-OnAir does not target a specific operating system and can work with any operating system that has a compatible web browser, such as Internet Explorer (complete list of supported web browsers below).
+OnAir is not an OS specific service and works with any operating system if a compatible web browser is available on it, such as Internet Explorer (see below for a complete list of supported web browsers).

-On laptops, OnAir supports modern versions of the following web browsers:
+On laptops, OnAir supports the latest versions of the following web browsers: